top of page

 The wonderful Italian pianist Pietro Bonfilio will join a quartet to perform musical interludes by Mozart and Salieri, among them the exciting lacrimosa from the Requiem.

 Who wrote the Kreutzer Sonata?
+Online!

-Presented by Dr. Yoel Greenberg
+Presented by Prof. Yoel Greenberg

 Beethoven